-Are you planning to go to law school but don’t know what to major in for your undergrad studies?
+If you’re planning to attend law school but aren’t sure what to major in for your undergrad studies, you’re not alone.

 To help you choose the best pre-law courses to gain admission to your chosen school, here are the majors that top law schools like to see.

-Students who major in the following are also better equipped and prepared to manage the scenarios law school students and practicing lawyers regularly face.
+Students who major in the following are also better prepared to manage the scenarios that law school students and practicing lawyers regularly face.
+So, let’s take a look at some of the best undergraduate majors for law school.

-The cornerstones of every successful lawyer, regardless of their practice niche, are exceptional reading comprehension and persuasive writing.
-These are both skills that a major in English will improve.
+Regardless of their niche, the cornerstones of every successful lawyer are exceptional reading comprehension and persuasive writing.
+These are skills that a major in English will improve.
+As a result, English majors have around a 79 percent acceptance rate into law schools, according to a 2018-2019 report from the LSAC.

-When arguing in court, a lawyer’s position has to be well-researched and developed.
-Strong reading and writing skills contribute to this by allowing you not only absorb lots of information but also formulate persuasive and intelligent arguments quickly.
+When arguing in court, a lawyer’s position must be well-researched and developed.
+Strong reading and writing skills contribute to this by allowing you to absorb lots of information and formulate persuasive and intelligent arguments quickly.

-A good alternative to an English major is one in Linguistics, as it provides skills similar to those offered by English coursework.
+A good alternative to an English major is linguistics, as it provides skills similar to those offered by English coursework.
+However, it focuses much more on technical English skills rather than abstract ones.
+When comparing the two, linguistics helps you analyze the finest details of the law, while English helps with broader strokes.

-This is one of the best majors for law school preparation because of its high acceptance rate – around 90 percent.
+Classical studies is one of the best majors for law school preparation because of its high acceptance rate, which is over 83 percent.

-If you care about the environment, this is one major that increases your chances of getting into law school and becoming a lawyer that can make a difference.
+If you care about the environment, this is one major that can increase your chances of getting into law school and becoming a lawyer that can make a difference.
+Environmental studies majors learn about a mix of geography, topography, and how to strategize fieldwork.

-Applicants that major in this area have an acceptance rate close to 90 percent.
-Law schools are interested in this major because these students have developed critical thinking, research, and problem- solving skills.
+Applicants that major in this area have an acceptance rate of over 85 percent.
+Law schools are interested in this major because these students have developed critical thinking, research, and problem-solving skills.

-Also, Environmental Sciences teaches students about human behavior, which is crucial for effective negotiation and arguing skills, both of which are essential to legal practice.
+Also, environmental sciences teach students about patterns of human behavior, which is crucial for effective negotiation and arguing skills.
+Finally, environmental science should also give students a foundation for reading legal texts and decisions.
+Both of these aspects are necessary for legal practice.

 Law schools also appreciate the diversity these majors add to their roster, especially if the applicant intends on practicing environmental law.

-If you choose to become a government employee or run for public office after law school, this degree can be useful.
+If you choose to become a government employee or run for public office after law school, this degree can be advantageous.

-It’s also going to be useful for getting into law school because the admissions board knows that this major develops your critical thinking skills.
-It also boosts your understanding of human psychology and what factors influence human behavior—all of which are crucial to successfully practicing law.
+It will also be useful for getting into law school because the admissions board knows that this major develops your critical thinking skills.
+This major also boosts your understanding of human psychology and what factors influence human behavior —all of which are crucial to successfully practicing law.

-Here’s a favorite on our list of best majors for law school because of its real-world applications and above 80 percent acceptance rate.
+This is a favorite on our list of best majors because of its real-world applications and nearly 89 percent acceptance rate.

-Furthermore, if practicing civil law, a number of your clients (companies and industries) will need you for industrial relations-related cases (employment, compensation, termination, insurance, and others).
+Furthermore, if practicing civil law, many of your clients (companies and industries) may need you for industrial relations-related cases (employment, compensation, termination, insurance, and others).
+Therefore, the actual concepts learned in this major can be valuable on the job.

-As unlikely as it may seem, the top law schools in the US are big fans of students that major in Math.
-Students with a Math degree excel at critical thinking and logical reasoning, which is why they tend to have high LSAT scores, higher than 160 on average.
+As unlikely as it may seem, the top law schools in the US are big fans of students that major in mathematics.
+Students with a math degree excel at critical thinking and logical reasoning, which is why they tend to have high LSAT scores — well above 160, on average.

 Also, the American Bar Association advises that pre-law students have a strong foundation in math and an understanding of financial math.
 This is because competence in math makes statistical analysis and the quick processing of other information easier.
 It also boosts the additional skills needed to fulfill law school coursework, such as logical reasoning.